Annytomica/gene_expression/README.md

 ## Development process
 The app development followed the logical flow outlined in the flowchart, with steps outlined below:
 1. linked googlesheet database and created constants from data
-2. Intro and search type selection
+2. intro and search type selection
 3. search type validation
 4. gene name search
 5. gene expression output
 6. new search or exit
 7. ensembl ID search and validation
-8. Introduction of Gene class and function refactoring
+8. introduction of Gene class and function refactoring

 The Gene class was added at a late stage in development as inclusion of a data model was intially missed from the app design.
 As all functions were already working, this refactoring required minimal change to app structure and functions.